 - Botanica is one of my favorite little cafes in Quito – this lovely spot has tons of delicious pastry and coffee options, as well as small plates of more substantial food.
 They put a real emphasis on their coffee here and showcase it well.

 - Jervis Cafe is my other favorite La Floresta spot for coffee and treats.

-Cotopaxi Volcano is an unforgettable sight to behold – one of South America’s most impressive volcanoes – and one of the most beautiful destinations Ecuador has to offer.
-Planning a visit to Cotopaxi as a day trip from Quito is a fantastic way to add it to a quick itinerary.
+Cotopaxi Volcano is an unforgettable sight to behold.
+As one of South America’s most impressive volcanoes and one of the most beautiful destinations Ecuador has to offer, it’s a must on your Ecuador itinerary and makes for an easy day trip from Quito.

 Reliable tour companies (click through this link for the one I’ve used!) offer day trips to Cotopaxi from Quito, including private transportation and guides.
 Booking a tour with these components included is the only way to easily get to and from Cotopaxi and navigate the national park in just one day.

 If you’re looking to spend a bit more time enjoying Cotopaxi, the best way to visit is by booking a stay at The Secret Garden Cotopaxi.
 This retreat-like hotel (also with hostel rooms!) is situated in the heart of Cotopaxi National Park and offers visits to the volcano’s refuge and glacier line, fun excursions like horseback riding and biking down the side of the volcano, and hikes at other nearby volcanoes.

 You can also book a day trip to Cotopaxi and Quilotoa for a whirlwind day at some of Ecuador’s most beautiful natural sites.

 Located in the cloud forest of Ecuador, the small town of Mindo is a beautiful, warm escape from Quito, nestled in Ecuador’s Cloud Forest just about 2 hours north of the city.